MSc in Social Data Science

 Applicants are not expected to have published academic work previously, although publication may help the assessors judge your writing ability and thus could help your application.

 In almost all cases, Social Data Science will require the use of statistical or programmatic approaches.
 The OII teaches primarily in the Python programming language.
-Students in our MSc programme will be taught in Python alongside other languages in specific circumstances where applicable.
-Applicants are not expected to have extensive programming skills in Python.
-It is strongly encouraged for applicants to have at least a working familiarity with the basics of programming, regardless of language.
+Students on this MSc course will be taught in Python alongside other languages in specific circumstances where applicable.
+Applicants should have a demonstrated programming aptitude, as represented in university-level courses in Computer Science, Data Science, a subject-specific programming course (such as GIS) or demonstrated industry experience.
+Self-directed online courses will not be considered sufficient without applied research or industry experience in programming.

 English language proficiency